MichaelCade/90DaysOfDevOps/Days/day12.md

 Ok, that's great we got some user input and we printed a message but what about getting our program to tell us how many days we have left in our challenge.

-In order for us to do that we have created a variable called `remainingDays` and we have hard valued this in our code as `90` we then need to change the value of this value to print out the remaining days when we get our user input of `DaysCompleted` we can do this with this simple variable change.
+For us to do that we have created a variable called `remainingDays` and we have hard valued this in our code as `90` we then need to change the value of this value to print out the remaining days when we get our user input of `DaysCompleted` we can do this with this simple variable change.

 ```
 remainingDays = remainingDays - DaysCompleted